 Halliburton takes $2.2B charge as shale boom slows

-North American revenue fell 21 percent
+North American revenue fell 21%

 Halliburton performed better than Wall Street expected at the end of 2019 as strength overseas helped make up for a $2.2 billion charge from its struggling U.S. business.